-Monitoring conducted by the District shows that the Carmel River steelhead population recovered from remnant levels that prevailed as a result of the last drought and past water supply practices.
-Since 1992, the spawning population has recovered from a handful of fish to levels approaching 900 adults per year as counted at San Clemente Dam.
-In the past eight years, the spawning population has trended downward from 804 fish in 2001 to a recent low of 222 fish in 2007, and back up to 483 in 2008.
-Monitoring of the juvenile population at several sites along the mainstem Carmel River below Los Padres Dam shows that the population is recovering from low densities during the 1987-91 drought period (ranging below 0.50 fish per foot [fpf] of stream) to levels frequently ranging above 1.00 fpf, values that are typical of well-stocked steelhead streams.
-However, in the 2007-2008 reporting period, the average population density was far below the long-term average for the Carmel River due primarily to the low adult returns in 2007, the late opening of the lagoon, and the poor fry survival due to the critically dry river conditions.
-District staff believes the recovery and fluctuation of steelhead in the Carmel River Basin is directly related to the following factors:
+Monitoring of the juvenile popula tion at several sites along the mainstem Carmel River below Los Padres Dam shows that in general the population is recovering from low densities during the 1987-91 drought period (ranging below 0.40 fish per foot [fpf] of stream) to levels frequently ranging above 1.00 fpf, values that are typical of well-stocked st eelhead streams.
+In the 2009-2010 reporting period, the average population density was below the long-term average of 0.83 fpf for the Carmel River due primarily to low adult returns in 2009-2010.
+District staff believes the recovery and fluctuation of steelhead in the Carmel River Bas in is directly related to the following factors:

-- ➤ Improvements in streamflow patterns, due to favorable natural fluctuations, exemplified by relatively high base flow conditions since 1995; - ➤ District and the SWRCB rules to actively manage the rate and distribution of groundwater extractions and direct surface diversions within the basin; - ➤ Changes to CAW's operations at San Clemente and Los Padres Dams, providing increased streamflow below San Clemente Dam: - ➤ Improved conditions for fish passage at Los Padres and San Clemente Dams due to physical improvements; - Recovery of riparian habitats, tree cover along the stream, and increases in woody debris, especially in the reach upstream of Robinson Canyon; - ➤ Extensive rescues (and rearing) by MPWMD of juvenile steelhead over 19 years, now totaling 262,482 through 2007 rescue season; and by the transplantation of the younger juveniles to viable habitat below Los Padres Dam, and of older smolts to the lagoon or ocean; and - ➤ Implementation of a captive broodstock program by Carmel River Steelhead Association (CRSA) and California Department of Fish and Game (CDFG), and planting of 186,882 juvenile fish, including 73,786 fry, 84,679 fingerlings, and 28,417 smolts during the period from 1991 to 1994.
+- ➤ Improvements in stream flow patterns, due to favorable natural fluctuations, exemplified by relatively high base-flow conditions since 1995; - ➤ The District and SWRCB rules to actively manage the rate and distribution of groundwater extractions and direct surface diversions within the basin; - ➤ Changes to CAW 's operations at San Cl emente and Los Padres Da ms, providing increased streamflow below San Clemente Dam; - ➤ Improved conditions for fish passage at Lo s Padres and S an Clemente Dams due to physical improvements to each dams facilities and operations; - Recovery of riparian habitat, tree cover along the stream, and an increase in woody debris, especially in the reaches between Robles del Rio and Highway One; - Extensive rescues by MPWMD of juvenile steelhead over the last 20 years, now totaling 360,281 fish through 2009; - Rearing and releases of rescued fish from the SHSRF of nearly 80,000 juveniles and smolts back into the river and lagoon over the past 14 years, at sizes larger then the river-reared fish, which in theory should enhance their ocean survival.

-Though overall populations are improved since the inception of the Mitigation Program in 1990, District staff has noticed a period of overall decline in the adult run from 2001 to 2008, even though the juvenile population density have increased or fluctuated within a "normal" range.
-However, the 2008 adult run was the highest count since the 2003 run of 483 fish and nearly double the low 2007 count of 222 fish.
-As previously reported, the reasons for the period of decline in adult returns remain unclear, but may be related to a combination of controlling and limiting factors including:
+Though overall fish populations have improved since the inception of the Mitigation Program in 1990, District staff has noticed a period of general decline in the adult run from 2001 to 2010.
+In 2009-2010, the adult run size was the third low est since 1994.
+At present, the reasons for this period of apparent decline in a dult returns are not obvious, but m ay be related to a combination of controlling and limiting factors including: